simonwhatley/govuk-prototype-kit-macros/components/select/README.md

 ## Introduction

-The select component allows users to choose an option from a long list.
+Use the select component to allow users to choose an option from a long list.

 ## Guidance